d-linnard/CitywideWildfireEvacuationTool/readME.md

 ## Motivation

 #### Camp Fire in Paradise, California, 2018
-  - {Insert description of Camp Fire}
+  - In November of 2018, the town of Paradise California was consumed by the Camp Fire.
+  -
+  -
   - how long will it take the residents of Paradise, CA to evacuate during a wildfire?
   - how well are roadways connected in Paradise, CA?
   - how resilient are roadways in Paradise, CA to blockages?